The Pacific Lowlands Travel Guide

 Even old Guatemala hands scratch their heads when someone mentions its little-known Pacific coast.
 The country's 266-km (160-mi) Pacific shoreline could lay the groundwork for a string of beach resorts like those in neighboring Mexico, but a rugged coast, dark-sand beaches, and water too rough for swimming conspire to make things otherwise.
 Except for the beach town of Monterrico, a fun-in-the-sun vacation culture has barely developed here, and even there, no one would mistake the locale for Acapulco.

 Lodgings in this region go for the resort look and feel, although no one would ever mistake them for a Club Med.
-They tend to be small, but most offer a...read more
+They... read more

 Think "lodging"—yours or another—when considering your dining options in this region.
-Hotels tend to have the best restaurants, and you're welcome whether...read more
+Hotels tend to have the best... read more

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.